grayghostvisuals/atomic-guide/README.md

   </label>
   ```

-4. Make the call from your file of choice like so…
+4. Make the call from your template file of choice like so…

   ``templates/pages/index.hbs``